The Temptations: TV miniseries: 1998–2001

-From 2000 to present
+Later decades: 2001–present

-The Temptations were inducted into the Vocal Group Hall of Fame in 1999.
 In 2001, their 2000 album Ear-Resistible won the group its third Grammy, this one for Best Traditional R&B Vocal Performance.
 Bo Henderson was fired from the group in 2003, prompting a wrongful termination lawsuit.

 His replacement was former Spinners lead G. C. Cameron.
 The lineup of Cameron, Otis Williams, Ron Tyson, Harry McGilberry, and Terry Weeks recorded for a short time before McGilberry was dismissed; his replacement was former Spaniels member Joe Herndon.
 McGilberry died on April 3, 2006, at the age of 56.

 The group's final Motown album, Legacy, was released in 2004.
-Later that year, the Temptations asked to be released from their Motown contract, and moved to another Universal label, New Door Records.
-Their sole album with this lineup, Reflections, was released on January 31, 2006, and contains covers of several popular Motown songs, including Diana Ross & the Supremes' "Reflections", the Miracles' "Ooo Baby Baby", Marvin Gaye and Tammi Terrell's "Ain't Nothing Like the Real Thing", and the Jackson 5's "I'll Be There".
+Later that year, The Temptations asked to be released from their Motown contract, and moved to another Universal label, New Door Records.
+Their sole album with this lineup, Reflections, was released on January 31, 2006, and contains covers of several popular Motown songs, including Diana Ross & The Supremes' "Reflections", The Miracles' "Ooo Baby Baby", Marvin Gaye and Tammi Terrell's "Ain't Nothing Like the Real Thing", and The Jackson 5's "I'll Be There".
 Dennis Edwards, Ali-Ollie Woodson and David Sea (deep soul singer from Alabama, not David Ruffin) formed The Temptations tribute group "The Temptations Revue featuring Dennis Edwards".

 G.C.
 Cameron left the group in June 2007 to focus on his solo career.
 He was replaced by Bruce Williamson, who first affiliated with the group a year earlier.
 The new lineup recorded another album of soul covers, Back to Front, released in October 2007.
 Former member Ali-Ollie Woodson died on May 30, 2010, after a long battle with leukemia.

-On May 4, 2010, the group released their Still Here album.
+On May 4, 2010, the group released another album titled Still Here.
 The first single from Still Here, "First Kiss", was criticized for having instances of using Auto-Tune technology.

 The Temptations received the Grammy Lifetime Achievement Award on February 9, 2013.
 Otis Williams, Dennis Edwards, and the children of David Ruffin, Eddie Kendricks, Paul Williams, and Melvin Franklin attended the ceremony to accept the six Grammys given to the group for the occasion.